Homepage of the site 'What to do with your life?'

 What is an economic policy?

-An economic policy is the answer to the following three questions:
+An economic policy is the response to the following three questions:

 •

-What are the needs of the different members of our community that we wish to address?
+What are the needs of the various members of our community that we wish to address?

 •

-What will we have to extract from the environment, at minimum, in terms of renewable and non-renewable resources, and what will we have to import?
+What must we extract at a minimum from the environment, in terms of renewable and non-renewable resources, and what must we import?

 •